The art of balancing: Discussion with Simonas Poška

 E: There are good friends, that we say: I want to keep them for my whole life, with other persons ok, you meet them, you stay some years in their company and then they go.
 There are these "Seelenverwandte", when the spirits are very similar.
 You mentioned Messiaen, Liszt, Bach.
 Are all these three connected with something like religion?
 Beethoven was perhaps not religious, but had also a strict Ethos.
 If somebody in his environment behave not very ethicaly, he got very angry.
 His only opera "Fidelio" was written to celebrate fidelity.
 Do you confirm that this spiritual values are important also for you?
 Are you like them?

 E: But drugs are something negative.
+They destroy you.
+Music doesn´t destroy you.

 E: There are drugs that people need.
 Medicines.
 Some people need music to heal, because they are sick some way, and they need music.
 I am always thinking about humans that don´t have the posibility to make music, and they become sick.
 Music and also theater are therapeutic.

-S: It´s therapy, yes, in the way you express, you explore your deepest thoughts and feelings and when what you do is sincere and pure, art cannot be impersonal.
-In one way or another you will express yourself.
-And so, it is therapeutic.
-You explore yourself in many instances, you get sick but you get also in contact to this amazing source of power and if you manage also to be sick with this in a good way because it heals, if you manage also to spread this power to some other people, to audience for example, then what more can you ask?
-You know, it´s not only you in this painting: you share it also to others.
-That answer also the previous question about the audience.
-This "sharing" is one of the most important meanings of art, because you get to share, and this sharing makes you to make art even differently.
-This sharing is what makes this Temple of Music-Making or Art-Making.
+S: It´s therapy, yes, in a way you express, you explore some of your deepest thoughts and feelings and if you’re honest and sincere with it, your art will be personal.
+You explore yourself in many instances - you get sick in music, but with music you also heal.
+And when you’re in contact with this amazing source of power and even manage to share it with others, with the audience for example, then what more can you ask?
+You know, it´s not only you in this painting: you may share it with others as well.
+That also answers the previous question about the audience.
+This "sharing" is one of the most important meanings of art and it also makes you create art differently.
+This sharing is what creates the “Temple of Music-Making” or Art-Making.

 E: Let´s go to the next question.
 You are still very young.
 But do you have a goal in your life?
 What would you like to achieve with your art in life?
 I think you already answered.